mattyoung101/tamara/papers/proposal/proposal.typ

 whereas TaMaRa aims to use the `triplicate` annotation to allow more fine-grained selections, allowing studies to compare different levels of TMR design granularity.

-I propose a modification to the synthesis flow that inserts TaMaRa after technology mapping (@fig:tamarasynthflow).
-This means that the circuit can be processed at a low level, without having to worry about optimisation removing the redundant logic.
+I propose a modification to the synthesis flow that inserts TaMaRa before technology mapping (@fig:tamarasynthflow).
+This means that the circuit can be processed at a low level, with less concerns about optimisation removing the redundant TMR logic.
+However, as shown in @list:synthecp5, some Yosys synthesis scripts do perform additional optimisation _after_ technology mapping, which again risks the removal of the TMR logic.
+Yet, we also cannot operate after technology mapping, since TaMaRa voter circuits are described using relatively high level circuit primitives (AND gates, NOT gates, etc) instead of vendor-specific FPGA primitives like LUTs.
+This presents a serious issue, and the solution is not immediately clear as of the time of writing.
+The best solution is likely either going to be modifying the synthesis scripts, or patching Yosys to add an option to skip the `opt` passes if requested.

+// TODO format this a bit better, bold the opt call
 #figure(
+    ```
+    map_gates:
+        techmap -map +/techmap.v -map +/ecp5/arith_map.v
+        iopadmap -bits -outpad OB I:O -inpad IB O:I -toutpad OBZ ~T:I:O -tinoutpad BB ~T:O:I:B A:top    (only if '-iopad')
+        attrmvcp -attr src -attr LOC t:OB %x:+[O] t:OBZ %x:+[O] t:BB %x:+[B]
+        attrmvcp -attr src -attr LOC -driven t:IB %x:+[I]
+        opt -fast
+        abc -dff -D 1    (only if -retime)
+    ```,
+    caption: [ Excerpt of Yosys `synth_ecp5` synthesis script for the Lattice ECP5 FPGA, showing the problematic optimisation call in `map_gates` ]
+) <list:synthecp5>

+#figure(
-    image("diagrams/tamara_synthesis_flow.svg", width: 80%),
+    image("diagrams/tamara_synthesis_flow.svg", width: 70%),
     caption: [ Proposed modification to synthesis flow including TaMaRa TMR ] ) <fig:tamarasynthflow>